KenKundert/avendesora/doc/index.rst

         fastrak (fastrack, fasttrack)
         python-bug-tracker

-The *search* command finds accounts whose attributes contain a string of characters.
+The :ref:`search command <search command>` finds accounts whose attributes contain a string of characters.
 Only attributes whose values are not secret are examined.

 ::